broadinstitute/dig-bioindex/batch-index-files/README.md

 Here's an explainer of those commands:
 1. Authenticate with our remote AWS ECR repo, step 4 will fail if you don't do this.
-2. Build a docker image from Dockerfile and the other files in this director and associate that image with the specified tag (-t).
+2. Build a docker image from Dockerfile and the other files in this directory and associate that image with the specified tag (-t).
 Any changes to those files will require this.
 3. Associate the most recently built local image with our remote repo.
 Value for -t in step 2 should be reused here.
 4. Push the image to our remote repo.